deepeth/mars/README.md

 ### 3. Export Data from the Ethereum Chain by Mars

-Once you have configured Mars, you can start exporting data from the Ethereum chain.
-Use the following command:
+Once you have configured Mars, you can start exporting data from the Ethereum chain:
 ```shell
 ./ethetl  -p <your-eth-node-endpoint-url> -s 16600001 -e 16600002 -c ./mars.toml